renjujv/MeOr/README.md

 MeOr Media Organizer
 ====================
 ![MeOr logo][logo]
 MeOr aims to be an easy to use app for organizing your media collection.
 Part of academic mini project for Cochin University Bachelors Degree course.

 ### HOW TO BUILD
-MeOr is developed using Java 7 on Eclipse IDE.
-You'll most likely need the same setup for building MeOr.
+MeOr is based on Java SE 1.7.
+You'll need the same environment for building MeOr.

 ### CREDITS
 - Renju Jose